ASC-095/Fighter-Series/README.md

 # Fighter-Series - Fight, Kill, Win!
-This mod is still in development
-Mod by Aether, ASC-095, and Buggy
+This mod is still in development, mod by Aether, ASC-095, and Buggy